Back to top

 If sleep disturbances during menopause persist despite these measures, it may be beneficial to consult a healthcare professional.
 A doctor can offer guidance on other potential treatments, which might include:

-• Cognitive behavioural therapy for insomnia (CBT-I), a structured program that helps you identify and replace thoughts and behaviours that cause or worsen sleep problems.
+• Cognitive behavioural therapy for insomnia (CBT-I), is a structured program that helps you identify and replace thoughts and behaviours that cause or worsen sleep problems.

 • Use of sleep aids or supplements under medical supervision.